 Graphics Card Settings

-Choose Start, Settings, Control Panel, Display.
+Choose Start, Control Panel, Display.

 In Display Properties, choose the Settings tab.